agude/agude.github.io/_books/childhoods_end.md

     > cold, growing slowly along the veins of mineral when the world was warm
     > again.

-{{ clarke }} himself referenced earlier works in {{ this_book }}.
-The one I
+{{ clarke }} incorporated references to earlier works in {{ this_book }}.
+One
-caught was when the children use their clairvoyant abilities to witness various places in the galaxy, there is a planet with two-dimension life forms crushed flat by gravity, a reference to {{ flatland }}.
+example is when the children use their clairvoyant abilities to witness various places in the galaxy.
+Among the visions is a depiction of a planet with two-dimensional life forms that are crushed flat by the force of gravity, a reference to {{ flatland }}.